SmartGridready/SmartGridready.github.io/source/content/functional-profiles.rst

         like compressor power consumption or compressor rotations per minute.
       - :ref:`heatpump-control`
     * - PowerFactor
-      - Provides :term:`Datapoints` to read the power factor defined as:
+      - Provides :term:`Data Points` to read the power factor defined as:

         .. math::